What is an Amended Return?

 1. Correcting an error on a previous tax return

 If you realize that your previously reported income is inaccurate, an amended return must be filed to correct the error.
-The error correction can lead to a larger tax return or tax amounts owed.
-If you will owe more money after filing an amended return and choose not to file, you can receive a CP2000 notice.
+The error correction can lead to additional taxes owed or a refund on taxes paid.

 2. Changing your deductions